 Instead of highlighting the disease, we should acknowledge the whole person.

 Instead of treating the age 65+ population as a single cohesive unit, we should recognize the broad diversity among them.

 That’s all for this edition.
 So, what do you think the hardest part is about getting older?
 Feel free to chime in on Quora or email us here at info @ caregivingkinetics.com with your thoughts – and be sure to check back on our blog over the coming weeks and months for more Q&A with Dr. Aaron Blight!

-In his spare time, caregiving consultant and healthcare speaker Dr. Aaron Blight is happy to answer questions on Quora about caregiving organizational development, healthcare, senior care, and many other topics.
+Caregiving consultant and healthcare speaker Dr. Aaron Blight is happy to take the time to answer questions on Quora about caregiving organizational development, healthcare, senior care, and many other topics.
 In this post, we will examine some of his most recent answers dealing with the healthcare industry.

 What condition would be severe enough for a patient to require professional home healthcare 24 hours a day?

 Dr. Aaron Blight: